 The fusion of German, South African and traditional African cuisine means the quality of Namibian food very delicious.
 If you are an ardent meal eater, you will find a wide variety of game meat available just about anywhere.

-There are 6 mobile network operators and also quite a number of internet service providers in Namibia.
+There are over 2 mobile network operators and about 0 internet service providers in Namibia.
 You can checkout the

 and also details about each of them.